jmzager0110/Zager/README.md

 <img src="https://media.giphy.com/media/3oKIPsgVPHyPPG5p3a/giphy.gif">

 I'm Jessica Zager.
 After years as an end-user, I decided to get into the developer world.
+I fell in :revolving_hearts: with CSS way back in 2001...
+Started learning HTML5 in 2010...
 I graduated from [LaunchCode](https://www.launchcode.org) in December 2021 & landed my first job in January 2022!

 Now I am a full stack developer, working in AQ for a website I used to use daily in an entirely different field!